Finding a Research Mentor

 Identifying an undergraduate research mentor can be a bit intimidating.
 In many ways, it is similar to a job interview, or to selecting a graduate research mentor.
 The suggestions below should help you arrange a supervised research experience beginning at any time.
-If you are applying to the SURE program, we strongly encourage that you begin this process ASAP, as your mentor-approved research proposal needs to be submitted in February.
+If you are applying to the SURE program, we strongly encourage that you begin this process ASAP, as your mentor-approved research proposal needs to be submitted between November and February.

 If you are seeking a faculty mentor for doing research for credit, or need additional information on finding a senior thesis advisor, contact your department's undergraduate research coordinator:

 Advice to students writing proposals or searching for research mentors

 1. Research the possibilities: What areas of research interest you?
 It is likely that you have a few topics that truly catch your attention.
 Use the local media, library, and the web to seek additional information.
 Talk to your academic advisor and to your instructors for suggestions.
 It is very likely that one or more researchers in the Atlanta area are currently working on topics that you enjoy.
 Friends and classmates may also be able to suggest faculty members that have a reputation for being good research mentors.
 If you have work-study funds, you can try to find work at a laboratory of interest (this can be particularly useful to 1st year students, who often have trouble finding research mentors due to their somewhat limited academic background).